I love that my prof Pille Bunnell has a website called “Ecology of Humanness as a Matrix of Ideas”

 Dr. Pille Bunnel (my prof) suggests that in our past we make mistakes, or someone else does, and then it alters our life to then believe in something and live our lives by that reasoning.
 Bunnel states on a more logical level that “mistakes occur after the happening.” and that “We should congratulate someone who has just revealed that they made a mistake.”
 This is an expansion of their point of view and understanding and awareness that we are all humans and we will not die if we make a mistake.

 From the Inside Passage’s perspective, if we have the ability to forgive and let go of that mistake, then create a new way of living, being, and doing, then we choose that better path, and we can move on from these wrongdoings.

 I also appreciate what Bunnell suggests that “it is not appropriate to castigate them for not seeing what they do not see.”

 We know not to blame a blind person for being blind, and this is only a more subtle case of the same.
 “Don’t you see?
 Are you blind?” is a comment made by an observer who has a different structure at that moment.
 What you can say is “From what you say or do, I discern that you do not see what I see.”
 Bunnell

-An example of my understanding in this process of love, interaction and relating in the matrix of the “Beauty of Messiness” through a model that I am asked to use in my class… watch this:
+An example of my understanding of this process of love, interaction, and relating in the matrix of the “Beauty of Messiness” through a model that I am asked to use in my class… watch this:

 When I was in my Inside Passage program this weekend, I shared the same story, and someone said that I should brand this as a relationship development tool and facilitate the process of relating using sticks and knobs.
 Haha.
 Maybe I will.